LufeiYue1/LufeiYue1/README.md

 🔹 [**Low Traffic Neighbourhoods & Traffic Accidents**](https://github.com/LufeiYue1/DID-LTN-London) – A Difference-in-Differences analysis in London

 ## 🌱 Currently Working On

-🔸 Assisted a company in deploying workflows on Dify to improve their cross-border e-commerce activities on Amazon

 🔸 Open-source GIS projects & policy-driven geospatial analysis